 Note: Book creation is moving to Pages.
 As of July 1, 2020, iBooks Author will no longer be available to new users. iBooks Author can still be used on macOS 10.15 and earlier, but there will be no new updates.
 Learn more.

 However you choose to create your ebook, avoid common mistakes by following these best practices:

 - Keep your files small.
 The larger the file, the longer it takes to download.
 Keep your file size as small as possible without reducing its quality or interactivity.
 Ideally, books should be under 1GB, but we allow up to 2GB on Apple Books.
+Books created and delivered via Pages must be under 1GB.
 You can check file size using Finder on your Mac or Windows Explorer on your PC.

 - Be mindful of image resolution.
 While the external cover art file should have the highest resolution possible, images inside your asset files shouldn't be more than 4 million pixels.
 Tip: Multiply an image's height by its width to see its total pixel count.